menandmice/micetro_docs/guides/admin-manual/webapp_server_management.rst

   * Unbound (deprecated, new services cannot be added)

+  * BlueCat DNS and DHCP server (BDDS) Appliance

   * Men&Mice Appliance

   * Men&Mice caching Appliance

 * DHCP

+  * Microsoft DHCP

+  * Kea

+  * ISC DHCP

   * Cisco IOS

-  * ISC DHCP

-  * Kea

-  * Microsoft DHCP
+  * BlueCat DNS and DHCP server (BDDS) Appliance

   * Men&Mice Appliance

 Micetro Agents
 --------------
-To handle communication between Micetro and the external service, an Agent is needed.
-Depending on the type of service and if it’s on-premises or cloud, the agent is either installed on the respective machine, on the machine running Men&Mice central or, in some cases, on any machine that is in the same domain as the DNS/DHCP servers.
+To handle communication between Micetro and the external service, an agent is needed.
+Depending on the type of service and if it’s on-premises or cloud, the agent is either installed on the respective machine, on the machine running Men&Mice central or in some cases, on any machine that is in the same domain as the DNS/DHCP servers.
 A single agent can handle communication with multiple servers.
 For more information on agents and how to install them, see :ref:`install-controllers`.

 .. note::
    When managing Microsoft DNS servers on remote computers with the DNS Server Controller, some actions for static zones may not be available: